scality/Zenko/kubernetes/cosmos/README.md

 ## Introduction

 This chart bootstraps a Cosmos deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+Synchronization is done via a modified [RClone](https://rclone.org) however this chart can be used as a standalone "RClone chart" as well.

 ## Prerequisites

 Before installing this chart, you must either have a Zenko or a standalone Cloudserver instance running.
+For operating only between two remote clouds this is not required.

 ## Installing the Chart